• Skip to primary navigation

 Scooping tomato paste onto a flat tray.

 First, line a baking sheet, tray or plate with parchment paper and dollop 1-2 tablespoon portions onto it.
-Freeze until solid, toss in a plastic bag and store in the freezer for up to 6 months!

 A plastic bag filled with frozen balls of tomato paste.

-To store in the fridge
+Storing tomato paste in the fridge

 Pack the paste into a container, removing as many air bubbles as possible, by pressing the paste down as you lop more on top, then top with a small amount of olive oil to seal air out.